Ceelog/phpdoc-zh/src/migration74/other-changes.md

 ### Changes to INI File Handling

+<a href="/ini/core.html#ini.zend.exception-ignore-args" class="link">zend.exception_ignore_args</a>
-*zend.exception\_ignore\_args* is a new INI directive for including or excluding arguments from stack traces generated from exceptions.
+is a new INI directive for including or excluding arguments from stack traces generated from exceptions.

+<a href="/opcache/setup.html#" class="link">opcache.preload_user</a> is
-*opcache.preload\_user* is a new INI directive for specifying the user account under which preloading code is execute if it would otherwise be run as root (which is not allowed for security reasons).
+a new INI directive for specifying the user account under which preloading code is execute if it would otherwise be run as root (which is not allowed for security reasons).

 ### Migration to pkg-config